Skill-Issue-Inc/boby/README.md

 makebot - pings creator

 ### Other Features:
--lyric continuation complex to it so that if you say any full lyric line in your sentence it will send the next one
+- lyric continuation complex to it so that if you say any full lyric line in your sentence it will send the next one
+- ffmpeg Automatic Crop autodetection feature
--responds when boby is mentioned
+- responds when boby is mentioned
--responds to "boby should do"
+- responds to "boby should do"
--add "list" to the end of image repos to see the contents
+- add "list" to the end of image repos to see the contents